5.2 Chemical Shift

 Aniline NH Protons.
 The NH protons of anilines are typically at δ 3.5-4.5 in CDCl3 solution, moving downfield by 1-2 ppm in DMSO solution. o-Nitroanilines (ca δ 5-6) and heterocyclic amines such 2-aminopyridines (δ 4.5) have signals downfield of this range.

 Amide NH Protons.
-Amide NH signals typically appear around δ 7, as in the example of N-acetylethylenediamine above.
+Amide NH signals typically appear around δ 7, as in the example of N-acetylethylenediamine above and N-methylpropionamide below.
 They are generally in slow exchange with other NH and OH signals.
-Thus, neighboring protons will show coupling to the NH proton, as in the example, where the CH2 bonded to the amide nitrogen is a quartet.
-The amide N-H protons are typically broad from poorly resolved coupling to 14N, so the coupling to neighboring protons is often not resolved in the NH signal.
+Thus, neighboring protons will show coupling to the NH proton, as in the examples, where the CH2 bonded to the amide nitrogen is a quartet and the N-Me group is a doublet.
+The amide N-H protons are typically broad from poorly resolved coupling to 14N, so the coupling to neighboring protons is usually not resolved in the NH signal.

 Thiol S-H Protons.
 S-H protons of alkyl thiols typically appear between δ 1.2 and 2.0 in CDCl3.
 The position is not strongly affected by hydrogen bonding solvents like acetone or DMSO, since SH protons are only weakly hydrogen bonded.
 Coupling to nearby protons is usually seen, although broadened or fully averaged signals are not uncommon, especially in molecules containing OH protons.